runeh/mockumental/README.md

 ## todo:

 - CORS
-- CLI
 - Web UI
 - Route sorting
 - isStatic and isDynamic stuff
-- built in routing API
+- use built in routing API
-- Human readable handler names
+- Human readable handler names.
+Move?
 - Use chalk for colors and stuff
 - rename paths to routes in mw?
+- quit and show routes in cli?